OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 ![Folder Build](/images/14.FolderBuild.png "The contents of the Build directory in the NuGet package")

-One of the key compilation steps is the conversion of XAML files to auto-generated C#/VB.NET files.
-In fact, the compiler replaces XAML files with strictly equivalent C#/VB.NET code.
+One of the key compilation steps is the conversion of XAML files to auto-generated C#(or VB.NET or F#) files.
+In fact, the compiler replaces XAML files with strictly equivalent C#(or VB.NET or F#) code.
 For example, in C#, the following XAML code:

 ```
 <StackPanel HorizontalAlignment="Left">